certifaction/hinsign-cli/README.md

 ```

 **Description**<br>
-Invalidate a signed ePrescription QR code by registering it as revoked
+Invalidate a signed e-prescription QR code by registering it as revoked

 **Authenticated**<br>
 Yes